 - Electric or gas heating

-How to make a complaint
+How to make a complaint about a rental vehicle?

 During your stay